Call for Free consultation

 Benefits for Homeowners

-• Avoids the Foreclosure Process: If your deed in lieu is successful, it can halt the foreclosure process and prevent the negative impact a foreclosure sale can have on your credit score.
+• Avoids the Foreclosure Process: If your deed in lieu is successful, it can halt the foreclosure process and prevent the lender from foreclosing on the property through traditional legal proceedings.
+This helps you avoid the negative impact a foreclosure sale can have on your credit score.

 • Possible Deficiency Waiver: In many cases, lenders will agree to waive deficiency judgments.
 This means you might not be liable for the difference between the sale price at auction and what you still owe on the mortgage.